-Some of us experience incidents that are terrifying beyond belief where our logic fails and our understanding is of no use.
-We are paralyzed and the adrenaline rush simply can’t propel us forward.
-This is the kind of terror that I experienced when I momentarily lost my son, inside a hotel, when he was less than three years old.
-Time stood still, I could not breathe, I could not move.
+Some of us experience incidents that are terrifying beyond belief, where our logic fails and our understanding is of no use.
+We are paralyzed, and the adrenaline rush simply can’t propel us forward.
+This is the terror that I experienced when I momentarily lost my son inside a hotel, when he was less than three years old.
+Time stood still.
+I could not breathe, I could not move.

 I had never experienced such a profound fear before that day and I hoped never to experience it again.

 And then I did.